justinpolackal/montecarlosimulation/README.md

 ```

 ### Result
-The result will be a dictionary containing the mean and standard deviation of the result set
+The result of the simulation will be a dictionary containing the mean and standard deviation of the result set.

 Example:
 ```json